Critical configurations for three projective views: Critical configurations for three views

 \subsubsection{The smooth quadric/cone}

-We start with the case where all the quadrics $S_P^{ij}$ are the same smooth quadric or cone (denoted simply $S_P$).
-In this case, it impossible to find 6 lines satisfying the conditions in \cref{thr:compatible_quadrics}, so one cannot find a non-collinear conjugate triple of cameras $Q_1,Q_2,Q_3$, such that $S_P$ is the pullback of all three fundamental forms $F_Q^{ij}$.
-However, one can find lines satisfying the conditions in \cref{prop_compatible_collinear} except in the following two scenarios (illustrated in \cref{fig:impossible_configurations}): First, if $S_P$ is smooth and there is a camera center such that the two lines passing through it, each pass through one other camera center.
-Second,if $S_P$ is a cone and two cameras lie on the same line, but neither of the two lies at the vertex.
-In all other scenarios three copies of the same smooth quadric or cone form a compatible triple, coming from a triple of collinear cameras $Q_i$.
+We start with the case where the quadrics $S_P^{ij}$ are all the same smooth quadric or cone (denoted simply $S_P$).
+In this case, it is impossible to find 6 lines satisfying the conditions in \cref{thr:compatible_quadrics}, so one cannot find a non-collinear conjugate triple of cameras $Q_1,Q_2,Q_3$ such that $\widetilde{S_P}$ is the pullback of all three fundamental forms $F_Q^{ij}$.
+However, as long as $S_P$ is not one of the following configurations (illustrated in \cref{fig:impossible_configurations}) \begin{itemize} \item $S_P$ is smooth and there is a camera center such that the two lines passing through it, each pass through one other camera center. \item $S_P$ is a cone and two camera centers lie on the same line, but neither of the two lies at the vertex \end{itemize} then three copies of $S_P$ satisfy the conditions of \cref{prop:compatible_collinear}, and hence form a compatible triple, coming from a triple of collinear cameras $Q_i$.

 \begin{proposition} Let $P_1,P_2,P_3$ be three cameras, and let $S_P^{12},S_P^{13},S_P^{23}$ be a compatible triple of quadrics.
-If the three quadrics are all equal to the same irreducible quadric $S_P$, the set of critical points $X$ is a rational curve of degree at most four passing through all camera centers.
-The conjugate configuration is a curve of one degree less, not passing through any camera centers (plus the line passing through the camera centers, in the event that $S_P$ is a cone). \end{proposition}
+If the three quadrics are all equal to the same irreducible quadric $S_P$, the set of critical points $X$ is the strict transform of a rational curve of degree at most four passing through all camera centers.
+The conjugate configuration is the strict transform of a curve of one degree less, not passing through any camera centers (plus the strict transform of the line passing through the camera centers, if $S_P$ is a cone). \end{proposition}